CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-5.md

     prodeceipt.DoAction(out goodsreceiptDocentry);
     ```

-    For Production Goods Issue and Receipt, you can also specify documents series, memos, and other information, if you do not wish to use default values.
+    For Production Goods Issue and Receipt, you can also specify additional details such as: documents series, memos, and other information.
+If not explicitly defined, default values will be applied.

+---